Yuichi Shimogami

 Yuichi Shimogami (霜上 雄一, Shimogami Yūichi) is a Japanese badminton player from Kumamoto Prefecture who specializes in doubles.
 He is a member of the Japanese national team and plays for the Hitachi Information & Telecommunication Engineering badminton team.
-Shimogami competes in men's doubles with Takumi Nomura and in mixed doubles with Sayaka Hobara.
-He achieved career-high world rankings of No. 31 in men's doubles with Nomura on 22 July 2025 and No. 20 in mixed doubles with Hobara on 29 July 2025.
+Shimogami reached a career-high world ranking of No. 26 in men's doubles with Takumi Nomura, and No. 13 in mixed doubles with Sayaka Hobara.
 Shimogami won both the men's and mixed doubles titles at the 2024 Northern Marianas Open.
-His partnership with Nomura has yielded multiple International Challenge titles, and he and Hobara finished as runners-up at the 2024 Malaysia Super 100.
-He has contributed to the Japan team winning bronze medals at the 2025 Sudirman Cup and the 2025 Asia Mixed Team Championships.
+In mixed doubles, he finished as runners-up at the 2024 Malaysia Super 100.

+In team events, he contributed to Japan securing bronze medals at the 2025 Sudirman Cup and the 2025 Asia Mixed Team Championships, as well as the country's first men's team title at the 2026 Asia Team Championships.

+Early life and education

+Yuichi Shimogami was born in Kumamoto Prefecture, Japan.
+He began playing badminton at the age of 10.
+His father, Kazuhiro Shimogami, is a former Japanese men's singles player who represented Japan at the 1998 Asian Games and also won the 1992 All Japan Championships.
+During his youth, Shimogami played for the Frame Club while attending Sumiyoshi Elementary School and Taimei Junior High School.
+He later enrolled at Yatsushiro Higashi High School.
+In 2015, he reached the boys' singles quarterfinals at both the National High School Invitational Tournament and the National High School Championships (Inter-High).

+Shimogami subsequently attended his father's alma mater, Nippon Sport Science University.
+There, he placed third in the men's doubles event at the 2019 Inter-College Championships.
+Following his graduation in 2020, he joined the corporate badminton team at Hitachi Information & Telecommunication Engineering.

 Career

-2022
+2022–2023

-In 2022, Shimogami made his senior international debut, forming a men's doubles partnership with Takumi Nomura.
-The pair competed for the first time in August at the Mongolia International, reaching the quarterfinals.
-The following month, they played in consecutive tournaments in Indonesia, where they were quarterfinalists at the Indonesia International Series and won their first title together at the Indonesia International Challenge.
+In 2022, Shimogami formed a men's doubles partnership with Takumi Nomura.
+He made his senior international debut, notably without having competed on the international junior circuit.
+The following month, they won their first title together at the Indonesia International.
+In 2023, he made his World Tour debut at the Vietnam Open in September, reaching the second round.

-2023

-Shimogami and Nomura continued their partnership into 2023, competing in several International Challenge tournaments.
-They reached the quarterfinals at the Maldives International, Mongolia International, and Indonesia International.
-He made his BWF World Tour debut at the Vietnam Open in September, reaching the second round with Nomura.
 As of 12 June 2023, they broke into the world's top 100 for the first time, reaching a new career-high ranking of No. 98.

 2024

-In 2024, Shimogami joined Japan's national B team, partnering with Nomura in men's doubles and Sayaka Hobara in mixed doubles.
-He began the season in March, reaching the mixed doubles semifinals with Hobara at the Ruichang China Masters (Super 100).
-In July, he won three International Challenge titles: men's doubles with Nomura and mixed doubles with Hobara at the Northern Marianas Open, followed by another men's doubles title with Nomura at the Saipan International a week later.
-He also reached the semifinals in both men's and mixed doubles at the Indonesia International in August and the Vietnam Open in September.
+In 2024, Shimogami was selected for the Japan's national B team.
+He began the season in March, reaching the mixed doubles semifinals with Sayaka Hobara at the Ruichang China Masters in March.
+In July, he won three International Challenge titles: both the men's and mixed doubles events at the Northern Marianas Open, followed by another men's doubles title at the Saipan International a week later.
+He also reached the semifinals in both disciplines at the Vietnam Open in September.
 In October, Shimogami and Hobara were mixed doubles runners-up at the Malaysia Super 100.
-The year concluded in December at the All Japan Badminton Championships, where he and Nomura finished as men's doubles runners-up, defeated by Kyohei Yamashita and Hiroki Midorikawa in the final.
-In mixed doubles at the same tournament, he and Hobara advanced to the quarterfinals.
+The year concluded in December at the All Japan Championships, where he and Nomura finished as men's doubles runners-up, defeated by Kyohei Yamashita and Hiroki Midorikawa in the final.